laurenshareshian/Complete_Donald_Trump_Twitter_Analysis/README.md

 To use the Donald Twitter tweet generator, created using a Markov chain similar to the one described [here](http://stackoverflow.com/questions/5306729/how-do-markov-chain-chatbots-work), run markov.py.

 To post tweets generated from tweet_generator.py to Twitter, run tweet_to_twitter.py.
+The tweets are located at [here](https://twitter.com/reallDonaldLump).

 To start the Twitter analysis from scratch instead of merging with the older tweets, use the files contained in the folder get_and_analyze_original_tweets.